| Title: | Statistical Entropy Analysis of Network Data |

 given as rows and columns of the matrix.
 The diagonal gives EH(Z|X) = H(X,Z) - H(X), that is

-when only one variable is used to predict var
+when only one variable is used to predict var.
+Note that NA's are in the entire

 row and column representing the variable being predicted.